denten-books/plain-text/2-device.md

 These constructed entities grow and proliferate in a seemingly organic, ad-hoc manner escaping our attempts at rationalization.
 They comprise a part of our received technological a priori.
-This does not mean that they should be naturalized or treated with a reverence afforded to nature or to endangered species.
-To decouple ourselves from a book, if only momentarily, to reject the graft, and to discard it or to let it whither, must remain an option.
-If poetics lay the grounds for interpretation, we must acknowledge that today, these grounds lie past the surface of the page.
+This does not mean that they should be naturalized or treated with a reverence afforded to endangered species or to nature itself.
+To decouple ourselves from a book, if only momentarily---to reject the graft or to let it whither---must remain an option.
+If poetics lays the grounds for interpretation, we must acknowledge that today, these grounds lie past the surface of the visible simulacrum of the page.
 Where literary techniques are concerned with the transformation between ink and idea, computational techniques extend the process from pixel to transistor.
-These are embedded
-constructions: they are within and require explication.
-Techniques of the body and literary techniques, intertwine in the process of conventional reading.
+These are embedded constructions: they are *within* and require explication.
-When reading electronically, they are coupled ever tighter, nearer than the hand's reach.
-The Turing machine is an embedded device.
-Its surfaces span biological and artificial assemblies.
+Techniques of the body and literary techniques intertwine in the process of conventional reading.
+When reading electronically, the two are coupled ever tighter, nearer than the hand's reach.
+Miniaturized, the Turing machine is itself an embedded device; it spans biological and artificial assemblies---a symbol within a machine within a body and again the body in the machine.

-In the process of textual production, printing and typesetting, it is certain that my words were mixed with machine language, which in turn changed the structure of the devices in your lap, in your hand, near to your eye, embedded, or embodied.
+In the process of textual production, printing and typesetting, it is certain that my words were mixed with control languages, which in turn changed the structure of the devices in your lap, in your hand, near to your eye, embedded or embodied.
 I could say that I bear no responsibility for extending the reach of machine language so close to the reader.
 But that would be factually incorrect.
 The choice of our writing implements and our channels of communication affect deeply the contexts of interpretation.
 Such choices, in aggregate, define the shared ecosystem of knowledge production.
 Traditional strategies of close reading which limit interpretation to the parsing of